 Although portable generators have a number of unique advantages, they are not a suitable option when it comes to delivering very high power requirements, or for maintaining power over a prolonged period of time.
 Fortunately, stationary generators (also known as ‘standby’) can more than meet these requirements as they are designed to provide far more substantial levels of power.
 Moreover, these units can be started manually or even automatically in the event of a power failure as they are designed to be hard-wired into a property or premises’ main electrical distribution panel.

 To find out more about the relative benefits of portable and stationary generators, and view our great range of domestic and industrial generators in more detail, simply explore our generator rental and generator sales pages further.
-You may also like to read our blog about diesel generators, or generator service.
+You may also like to read our blog about industrial generators, or generator service.